nobradov1c/cors-cheatsheet/p1-making-cors-request/README.md

 - NOTE: The `withCredentials` property doesn’t work with synchronous requests.

-## List of headers that can't be set by setRequestHeader:
+## List of headers that can't be set by setRequestHeader

 - Accept-Charset
 - Accept-Encoding